z336/blog/src/pages/writing/how-to-build-this-website.md

 lede: "<em>This is an opinionated, conversational, how-to guide for building this website.
 You're more than welcome to disagree with any of this — my ideas were influenced by experiences that may not overlap with yours!</em>"
 ---

 I love building websites.
-I spent some time working as a front end developer before settling in to technical writing as my career.
-My experience working on the front end still shapes my opinions and understanding for everything else that I do.
-I approach documentation from an almost visual point of view — a help article (web page) is a bunch of boxes, landmarks, images, and colors with a lot of words and details placed in between.
-If a help article is poorly presented and not accessible for everyone, the audience's understanding will suffer.
+I spent some time working as a front end developer before settling in to technical writing.
+My experience working on the front end still shapes my opinions and understanding for everything that I do.
+I approach documentation from an almost visual point of view.
+A help article (web page) is a bunch of boxes and landmarks with a lot of words and details placed in between.
+If a help article is poorly presented and not accessible for everyone, it doesn't matter what you write — the audience's understanding will suffer.

-With all that said, let's talk about my goals, tools, and design choices that went into building this website:
+With all that said, let's take a look at how I built this website:

-## Set the goals for the site
+## Set goals for the project

-I had some straight forward goals for building this site:
+Before I did anything, I wrote down my goals:

 - The site should be as accessible for everyone as I can possibly make it.
-- The site should be stylish — sometimes I begin with aesthetics and work my way backwards toward functionality (shrug).
+- The site should be stylish — sometimes I begin with aesthetics and work my way backwards toward functionality.
-- I want to tend a digital garden that I can maintain for a long time — I love looking at blogs that were obviously created in like 1999 and have been lovingly updated through the years.
+- I want a space that I can maintain for a long time — I love looking at blogs that were obviously created many years ago and have been lovingly updated over the years.

-## Choose the tools
+## Choose the (right?) tools

-I choose my tools based on a variety of reasons, and sometimes those reasons do not include "because it's the best."
-I use some tools because they are more data privacy focused, or I happen to like them, or I'm just used to them.
-All that said, here are my tools:
+I choose my tools for a variety of reasons, and sometimes those reasons do not include "because it's the best."
+I make choices based on data privacy concerns, or I happen to like the tool, or I'm already confident using tool.
+Let's take a look:

-1. [Sublime Text](https://www.sublimetext.com/): I started out using Sublime Text because it was the best text editor of its day (I missed out on being a Notepad ++ maniac).
-After many years of favoring Visual Studio Code, I'm trying to quit.
-VS Code is robust but bloated, and I'm just so tired of Microsoft.
-It might take some hacking around and the ecosystem is not as robust, but Sublime Text is still one svelte editor.
+1. [Sublime Text](https://www.sublimetext.com/): I started using Sublime Text years ago because it was recommended.
+Then I switched to Visual Studio Code because it is "the best."
+Now I'm back to Sublime Text.
+VS Code is robust but bloated, and I'm just so tired of Microsoft tracking everything I do.
+It might take some hacking and the ecosystem is not as robust, but Sublime Text is still one svelte editor.
-2. [Obsidian](https://obsidian.md/): I use Obsidian for lots of things, but it's nice for authoring Markdown content for a site.
-If I work entirely in a traditional text editor, I may wander off and start refactoring code instead of creating copy.
-3. [Hyper](https://hyper.is/): It looks good and works great for me.
-You should enjoy the square you stare at for many hours a day.
+2. [Hyper](https://hyper.is/): You should enjoy the square you stare at for many hours a day.
-4. [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/): I'm kind of a Firefox lifer, even though they seem to be selling out at the time of writing.
-I'm not even sure what the Developer Edition offers beyond the standard edition at this point, but the developer tools are top notch.
-And they let me continue to use [uBlock Origin](https://ublockorigin.com/).
+3. [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/): I'm kind of a Firefox lifer, even though they seem to be selling out at the time of writing.
+The developer tools are top notch and they let me continue to use [uBlock Origin](https://ublockorigin.com/).
-5. [Astro](https://www.astro.build/): A flexible JavaScript framework for building websites.
-It feels familiar if you have ever built anything with React, but unlike React, it does not ship any JavaScript to the client unless you intentionally add it.
+4. [Astro](https://www.astro.build/): It feels familiar if you have ever built anything with React, but unlike React, it does not ship any JavaScript to the client unless you intentionally add it.
 This is great for speed and accessibility!

-At the time of writing, I work on a Mac.
-With each passing day I dream of going full Linux in an effort to decouple myself from large corporations and further alienate myself from everyone else (kidding on that last one, _kinda_).

-## Design
+## Design in HTML and CSS

 I like to think I have an eye for design but I am not a designer.
-So step 0 for me is to shop around for inspiration.
-It's probably step 0 for a lot of folks, but it's very important for me.
-I can humbly submit that these sites are excellent and they heavily inspired what I wanted to do here:
+So step 0 for me is to shop around for inspiration and see if I can use it to create something new.
+These sites look great and maybe obviously inspired what I've got here:

 - [HeydonWorks](https://heydonworks.com/)
 - [Henry from Online](https://henry.codes/)
 - [MAXIMUM ROCKNROLL](https://www.maximumrocknroll.com/)

-I typically design my projects with a text editor and a browser because this is where I feel the most confident.
+With some ideas in mind, I designed this site with a text editor and a browser.
+I design most of my projects like this because it is where I feel the most confident.
 Designing this way has the following side-effects:

-1. I can write semantic HTML without any distractions — I'm not worried about how a framework handles something or how I'm going to break things out into reusable components — I'm worried about making sure I'm designing to put independent, self-contained content in an <code>&lt;article&gt;</code>.
+1. I can write semantic HTML without any distractions — let's worry about what a framework wants later.
-2. I can write most of my base styles, do some basic layout work, and generally knock out the CSS for how I want the site to look.
+2. I can write pretty much all of my CSS, though surprises and changes are inevitable.
 3. I don't have to translate designs to code.
-I know that this process is better and better, eh.

 This method is not foolproof!
-Without fail, I always have much more to work out when I move to the actual project than I probably would with full prototypes.
-Also, if I were building websites _for a living_, I would absolutely invest in more design skills.
+Without fail, I always have more to work out when I move to the framework than I probably would using traditional design methods.
+Also, if I were building websites _for a living_, I would simply invest in more design skills.
 But this works for my small projects.

 ## Create the project

-At this point, I'm ready to create the project.
-Astro has a [great tutorial](https://docs.astro.build/en/tutorial/0-introduction/) you can follow for exact steps, but here is the path I took:
+With goals and designs in hand, I created the project in Astro.
+Check out this [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) for exact steps, but here are my steps:

 1. Run the setup wizard
 2. Create pages, layouts, and components